Pile 'Em High or Keep It Low: How Many Pillows Should You Sleep With?

 -

 Wedge: This pillow has a unique triangular shape.
-They’re designed to support and elevate the upper or lower body.
+It's designed to support and elevate the upper or lower body.

 -